EladAssia/Coursera-deep-learning/README.md

 It starts from the basics of machine learning and very fast jumps into deep learning, so you need some background on machine learning to understand this specialization.

 In this respiratory I give you my solutions to the programming assignments.
 This does not include the data from Coursera, only the Jupyter notebook for the assignment.

-Besides being a very well known person in the ML community and participation in numerous projects, Andrew NG has a gift of teaching and all of his courses in this specialization and even other courses are very clear!
-I highly recommend everyone who wants to learn about DL to enroll this specialization.
-I learned a lot from it.
-Thank you Andrew!